How To Do Silk Screen Printing

 Then you can re-use it for a long time.

-engines or your local city for silk-screen supplies.
+Check the search engines or your local city for silk-screen supplies.

-BACKGROUND: Silk screens are a type of stencil made using fabric stretched over a frame and treated with special chemicals.
-They are used
+BACKGROUND: Silk screens are a type of stencil made using fabric stretched

-to do many things including: make tshirts, make concert posters, and make just about anything else you need multiple copies of.
-It was a favorite format of Andy Warhol and you can do it in your own home!
+anything else you need multiple copies of.
+It was a favorite format of Andy Warhol and

 MATERIALS: